 To prepare for the U.S. Constitution test, students can check out an American Government textbook.
 The textbook is available at the GC Library's reference desk.
 To prepare for the Georgia Constitution test, students can check out the Georgia Government Study Guide at the GC Library's reference desk.

-Both books are also available for purchase at Box Office Books.
+Both books are also available for purchase at Barnes and Nobel at Georgia College Bookstore.
 Look for it under POLS 1150.